 Related: The Perfect Gluten Free Brownies

 I hope when you try this, you’re as happy with it as we are.
-It’s a mega favorite here, drizzled over ice cream, brownies, or even over fresh fruit.
+It’s a mega favorite here, drizzled over cookie dough nice cream or ice cream, brownies, or even over fresh fruit.
 (It’s INCREDIBLE with strawberries, raspberries, and bananas!)

 TIPS & TRICKS FOR THE BEST VEGAN HOT FUDGE SAUCE:

-MY FAVORITE DAIRY-FREE ICE CRAEM.
-I REALLY need to do a full post about different dairy free ice creams, but one brand I consistently recommend is NadaMoo.
+MY FAVORITE DAIRY-FREE ICE CREAM.
+I REALLY need to do a full post about our favorite vegan ice cream brands, but one brand I consistently recommend is NadaMoo.
 The texture is really lovely.
 It’s soft and scoop-able, when many other dairy free ice creams can be hard and icy.
 They have LOTS of yummy flavors–I find it at Sprouts or Whole Foods.

 CAN I SUBSTITUTE…?
 I’ve tested this a lot, and here’s what you can and can’t substitute:

 - MILK – you can use just about any dairy free milk.
-Coconut milk will give you a thicker result and the coconut flavor will come through taste-wise.
+Full-fat coconut milk will give you a thicker result and the coconut flavor will come through taste-wise.
 I prefer using almond or cashew since they’re more neutral.
 I recommend unsweetened.

 - BROWN RICE SYRUP – the only substitute you could swap here is corn syrup.
 It’ll give you that almost “chewy” texture that store-bought or traditional sauces have, but I really don’t use it any more.
 Do know, it will be VERY sweet if you use corn syrup.
 You can’t use honey, maple syrup, or agave.
 The end result will be too sweet and too thin.